danielbachhuber/Assignment-Desk/readme.txt

 1. Download the plugin
 2. Upload to wp-contents/plugins directory
 3. Activate and enjoy!
+4. Optionally install Coauthors-plus.
+Tested with 2.1.1.
+4. Optionally install Edit-Flow.
+Tested with 0.5.2.

 For full functionality, please also install and configure Edit Flow and Co-Authors Plus.